 • DHCD opened applications from March 22, 2021, through April 2, for both for profit and non-profit live entertainment venues and promoters of live performances.
 The maximum allowable request is \$500,000.
 Seventy applications were submitted, within which \$22,643,269 was requested.
-Award recommendations were approved on May 10 and DHCD will begin to send grant agreements to awardees this week.
+Award recommendations were approved on May 10 and DHCD began to send grant agreements to awardees two weeks ago.
 Awardees will receive funds no later than June 30, 2021.